pingcap/tidb/docs/design/2018-10-24-view-support.md

     1. Parse the create view statement and build a logical plan for select clause part.
 If any grammar error occurs, return errors to parser.
     2. Examine view definer's privileges.
 Definer should own both `CREATE_VIEW_PRIV` privilege and base table's `SELECT` privilege.
 We will reuse `CREATE_PRIV` privilege when implement `CREATE VIEW` feature and will support `CREATE_VIEW_PRIV` check later.
     3. Examine create view statement.
 If the `ViewFieldList` clause part is empty, then we should generate view column names from SelectStmt clause.
 Otherwise check len(ViewFieldList) == len(Columns from SelectStmt).
 And then we save column names to `TableInfo.Columns`.
-    4. `TableInfo.UpdateTS` should update when store view's meta data.
 2. DROP VIEW
   Implement `DROP VIEW` grammar, and delete the existing view tableinfo object.
 This function should reuse `DROP TABLE` code logic.
 3. SELECT FROM VIEW